Applied Neuroscience

 How I Sequence This for the People I Work With

 In my practice, I rarely point to exercise as a standalone fix.
-The high-functioning adults I work with have usually heard that advice many times, and the advice alone has not held.
+The people I work with have usually heard that advice many times, and the advice alone has not held.
 What I do instead is sequence movement inside a larger neural-rewiring architecture: autonomic regulation first, then sustained aerobic loading to open the BDNF window and build vagal capacity, then the deeper rewiring work that those upstream changes make available.
 The exercise is not the answer.
 It is the substrate on which the answer becomes possible.
 One pattern I see repeatedly: adults who pile on aerobic loading before regulating an overdriven stress axis often feel worse before they feel better, because they are pouring plasticity into a system still running on threat.
 Sequence matters as much as effort.
-For a reader doing this work alone, the same principle holds — consistency matters far more than intensity, and the goal is not to feel transformed inside a single session but to compound a neurochemical environment in which the rest of the work can land.
+For a reader doing this work alone, the same principle holds: consistency matters far more than intensity, and the goal is not to feel transformed inside a single session but to compound a neurochemical environment in which the rest of the work can land.

 Frequently Asked